vitalydolgov/kanji-app/README.md

 ## Import, export and editing

 You can import the first portion of cards in Database window (*Window -> Database*) with *Database -> Import*.
 File should have CSV format with two columns separated by semicolon: kanji and integer (0 is *New* and so on).
-It's also possible to export in this format with *Database -> Export*.
+If you don't specify status, in other words, if only kanji is provided, then status reads as *New*.
+You can export database in this format with *Database -> Export*.

 ```
 低;0